Skip to content

 with open(template_filename, mode="r", encoding="utf-8") as f:

-Primary usecase for this function is to simplify integration with other applications by providing API interface to list available TTP templates.
+The primary use case for this function is to simplify integration with other applications by providing a programmatic API to enumerate all available TTP templates.

 Parameters: